aws-user-forever/CTJGP-DevOps-Essentials/README.md

 ![image](https://github.com/janjiralakirankumar/DevOpsEssentials/assets/137407373/d5dde194-f10d-4b4d-a20c-890e9ca3e392)

-* Now, SSH into the Jenkins server (Make sure that you are the root user and Install the Tomcat web server)
+* Now, SSH into the Jenkins server
 * **Note:** (If you are already in Jenkins Server, again SSH is not needed.)

 1. Follow below steps: